dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 This is not an easy question; if we knew how to make things simple, we'd do it more often and more quickly.
 It takes some serious effort (and genius) to go from centuries of experiments and volumes of equations to <code style="font-size:120%;color:#303048;">e = mc<sup>2</sup></code>.
 I've been pondering simplicity in software architecture for a decade, and I'm certain I've only scratched the surface.

-Still, simplicity is a learnable skill, and some strategies are consistently helpful...<!--more-->
+Still, simplicity is a learnable skill, and some strategies are consistently helpful...

 <strong>1.
 Encapsulate</strong>